bodkan/ku-popgen2023/README.md

 ## If you want to use the online RStudio server

-**If you want to use** the [online RStudio server](http://emily.popgen.dk:3838/) provided by the course organizers, the only thing you should do after logging into the RStudio session, is to run this bit of code:
+**If you want to use** the [online RStudio server](http://emily.popgen.dk:3838/) provided by the course organizers, you should run this bit of code in the R console after you log in:

 ```
 library(slendr)